Creating Communities of Partnership by Peter Block

 Developed by Peter Block, author of Community: The Structure of Belonging as well as Flawless Consulting: A Guide to Getting your Expertise Used, the focus will be on experiencing conversations that matter, designing gatherings to create these new and deeper connections and exploring how they can help communities overcome the deep sense of separation that exists.
 In addition, participants will learn to negotiate new partnership roles among cities and universities and being able to have more influence when direct control is not present.

-The training is offered Tuesday, May 29, 10:00am-4:00pm at the 2018 ITGA Conference in Columbus, Ohio.
+The training is offered Sunday, May 19, 10:00am-4:00pm at the 2019 ITGA City & University Relations Conference in State College, PA.
 Space is limited.
 Contact Susan Stafford for more information.

 - Learn the tools to create deeper and more connected citizens, associations, institutions, and businesses